dhfbk/HighSchoolSuperhero/README.md

 <h2>The Configuration file</h2>
 The <i>config.txt</i> file is located under StreamingAssets both in the project and the final build.
 The file must stay in this folder in order to be editable after building the project.

+<h2>API</h2>
+All changes to the API should be made inside the script API.cs located under Assets/Scripts/Utilities.
+All changes should be made inside the coroutines identified by type IEnumerator or by a "C" at the end of the method signatures.